 - Checkpoint or Landmark meeting point system

-The checkpoint system is one where each rider knows the route and/or the location of the final destination and rides as a group but always as an individual and follows the route and make regular stops using meeting points at landmarks or checkpoints along the route to stop at along the way to ensure everyone is still safe & no mechanical difficulties are causing problems or fatigue setting in are occuring with one or more of the group etc until you reach the final destination.
+The checkpoint system is one where each rider knows the route and/or the location of the final destination and rides as a group but always as an individual and follows the route and make regular stops using meeting points at landmarks or checkpoints (for example pubs or cafe’s with clear car parks) along the route to stop at along the way to ensure everyone is still safe, that no mechanical difficulties are causing problems or that fatigue is setting in or occurring with one or more of the group etc until you reach the final destination.
 This will require some kind of planning, pre ride briefing and monitoring along the route, with each rider being aware of their role & where the stops are likely to be.
-You could also designate a rider as a leader or other to take on the role of a Marshal to keep the group prepared to act & retrace their route should anything happen such as someone gets lost or the group breaks up.
+You could also designate a rider as a leader or other to take on the role of a marshal to keep the group prepared to act & retrace their route should anything happen such as someone gets lost or the group breaks up.

 In many instances, especially when there has not been any such system adopted, there is a tendency for the riding group to get disconnected and this leads to riders either using excessive speed in order to ‘catch up’ the other riders, or riders focussing their attention only on the rider in front and not on the road and other vehicles further ahead.
 Another common issue with group riding, especially with larger groups in higher density traffic areas, is that the ‘tail riders’ may get caught up behind traffic and result in riding at slower than normal speeds.
 This may lead to frustration, which then may lead to mistakes being made or excessive speeds trying to catch up a lead group again.
 There is no golden rule to the optimum number of riders that should be within each group, however it should be manageable by all parties.
 This would largely depend on the group riding experience of the individual riders within the group.
 General advice would be; if you have inexperienced group riders within the group, then keep the group quite small, certainly below 8 – 10 riders.
 When there are a lot of you together, if necessary split into smaller groups or individual packs of half a dozen, if there is a lot of you riding each pack having a pack leader with 4 or 5 others in each pack can help organisationally.
 One very important thing to remember is that each individual rider is and should be responsible for their own actions and safety.